27 Student Discounts That Can Save You Money in 2020

 UNiDAYS is an online service that verifies your student status so participating retailers can generate a unique coupon code that gives you an online discount.
-Companies like Samsung, Vimeo, Ray-Ban, and ASOS all offer discounts through the service.
+Companies like Dell, Vimeo, Ray-Ban, and ASOS all offer discounts through the service.
 To get a student discount at ASOS, for instance, you simply enter your UNiDAYS code into the "Promo Code or Student Code" box at the ASOS online checkout, and you will save 10 percent.

 UNiDAYS is free to join and easy to use; they have a free app that gives you instant access to student discounts, and once you sign up for the newsletter you get deals sent directly to your inbox.